sagarsalyan/HomeManagementCAPM/README.md

 6. Deploy app
     cf deploy mta_archives/homemgtcap_1.0.0.mtar

-Note: To run locally through SQLite database, you need to run below command to deploy yo SQLite cds deploy --to sqlite
+Note: To run locally through SQLite database, you need to run below command to deploy to SQLite cds deploy --to sqlite